 Enjoy the wonders of the Istrian Peninsula

-Discover part of one of the most beautiful regions of Croatia on half-day tours of Pula and Rovinj.
-Istria is one of the most developed regions of Croatia and is sometimes referred to as “Croatian Tuscany,” with some of the most picturesque towns in the country.
-Your ship will berth in port so you’ll be able to disembark with ease – no waiting and no tendering.
+Discover part of one of the most beautiful regions of Croatia on two half-day tours of Rovinj and Pula.
+Istria is one of the more developed regions of Croatia and is sometimes referred to as “Croatian Tuscany,” with some of the most picturesque towns in the country.

 Explore the picturesque coastal town of Rovinj, which was part of Venice's mercantile empire and has a distinctive Venetian aspect to it.
 Today, it’s a jet-set town for regional and international tourists alike due to the breathtaking palate of its skyline and its mesmerizing ocean views.
 Enjoy a guided tour to see its charms for yourself.
 For the best views of the town and the harbor, make the mile-and-a-quarter trek uphill to the Church of St. Euphemia — it's well worth the effort!